1. Relevant conditions

 Business partners must also reject facilitation payments (i.e. payments to public officials not required by law for the purpose of inducing the public official to accelerate or carry out an official act to which a right principally exists).

 BOGE Rubber & Plastics undertakes to assist in the international battle against money laundering and adopts applicable measures to comply with the relevant provisions.
 BOGE Rubber & Plastics expects the same of its business partners.

 Conflicts of Interest

-Business partners undertake to avoid even creating the impression of any non-businesslike conduct.
-Gifts, Invitations and Other Gratuities
+Business partners undertake to avoid even creating the impression of any non-business like conduct.

 Donations and Sponsoring

 In the allocation of donations, business partners follow the principle of altruistic action.
 Their donations are solely voluntary and in accordance with the applicable legislation.
 Business partners sponsor individuals, groups and organizations without any intention of gaining unfair business advantages.

 Business partners promote the health and safety of their employees through appropriate provisions such as preventive occupational health and safety measures and a healthy and safe working environment.

 Business partners are committed to sustainable, responsible and considerate handling of resources and raw materials.

 In manufacturing products and executing procedures, they ensure an efficient deployment of energy and resources and adhere to the applicable environmental standards.
 They require their employees to minimize environmental endangerment while performing their work and to support a sensible handling of resources.